-- a.
-Include information about school activities in district communications to parents/guardians. - b.
-To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians with special needs. - c.
-Establish processes to encourage parent/guardian input regarding their expectations and concerns for their children.
+a Include information about school activities in district communications to parents/guardians and family members b.
+To the extent practicable, assist schools with translation services or other accommodations needed to encourage participation of parents/guardians and family members c.
+Establish processes to encourage parent/guardian input regarding their expectations and concerns for their children

-The district's Board policy and administrative regulation containing parent involvement strategies shall be incorporated into the LEA plan and distributed to parents/guardians of students participating in Title I programs.
+The district's Board policy and administrative regulation containing parent/guardian and family engagement strategies shall be incorporated into the district's local control and accountability plan in accordance with 20 USC 6312 and shall be distributed to parents/guardians of students participating in Title I programs.
+(20 USC 6318)